How to Keep Your Drains Clean and Prevent Future Blockages

 1. Use a hair catcher

-3. Make sure you are performing routine checks for maintenance cleaning
+3. Conduct routine checks for maintenance cleaning

-4. Use baking soda and vinegar.
+4. Make use of baking soda and vinegar.

-5. Get a professional to help you.
+5. Contact a professional

 Don’ts